aristocrats/sikky/README.md

 # Bundling

 Many workflows let you bundle your code with TS errors, providing many hours of frustration.
-If you try to bundle your source code with Sikky, and your code contains errors, you will see error messages like this in your console:
+If you try to bundle your source code with Sikky, and your code contains errors, you will see something like this in your console:

         `src/sikky.ts(1068,18): error TS2339: Property 'parentElement' does not exist on type`